Newberry Library Competition

 The Center for Renaissance Studies collaborates with the Folger Institute in Washington, D.C., itself a consortium of thirty-eight institutions.
 By a reciprocal arrangement, faculty members and graduate students from either consortium are eligible to participate in programs offered by the other.

 Applications for a travel grant (doc) will be evaluated on a rolling basis until May 15.
-Applicants should submit application and supporting letter if needed to Bruce Hayes (firstname.lastname@example.org).
+Applicants should submit application and supporting letter if needed to Paul Scott (firstname.lastname@example.org).
 For those conducting research, please submit a brief (up to 300 words) description of the work to be done in the library with the application and a brief report of the work accomplished.

 Graduate student applicants should include a letter of recommendation from their dissertation director or MA or PhD advisor.